Code of Bioethics

 These ethics committees represent the dual value system, which assess partly in terms of the profession and partly in terms of society, that is in terms of patients’ rights, the professional-ethical aspects of the possibility of initiating a biomedical research.

-The Codex addresses both the professionals and the whole society as not only the profession but laymen as well – thus others than physicians – are also concerned by these issues.
+The Code addresses both the professionals and the whole society as not only the profession but laymen as well – thus others than physicians – are also concerned by these issues.

-The Codex based on the Codex of Ethics of Scientific Knowledge of the Hungarian Academy of Sciences systematizes the ethical aspects not always codifiable by law of a highly important field of science and it provides useful starting points to everybody who wishes to deal with these issues.
+The Code based on the Science Ethics Code of the Hungarian Academy of Sciences systematizes the ethical aspects not always codifiable by law of a highly important field of science and it provides useful starting points to everybody who wishes to deal with these issues.

 29 Feb 2016, Budapest